GuillaumeSimo/GuillaumeSimo.github.io/_posts/2021-06-22-improve-skills-meetup.md

 [Go back to homepage](https://guillaumesimo.github.io/)

-It could be interesting to participate into Meetup!
+It might be interesting to participate in Meetup!

-## Online courses:
+## Meetup events and groups:

 * <a href="https://www.meetup.com/fr-FR/find/?keywords=artificial%20intelligence" target="_blank">Meetup - Artificial Intelligence</a>